wangxiaochu/Double-Channel-CNN-AQI-Measurement/README.md

 # Double-Channel-CNN-AQI-Measurement
 Thanks for your concern!<br>
 This is the demo of paper "Air Quality Measurement Based on Double-Channel Convolutional Neural Network Ensemble Learning".<br>
-In this project, we provide the test dataset and trained model used in our paper, and a simple test code, which will make it easier for you to verify the algorithm in our paper.
+In this project, we provide the test dataset and the trained models used in our paper, we also provide a simple demo test code, which will make it easier for you to verify the algorithm in our paper.

 ## Requirements